DigDug101/snooflake/src/example/README.md

 Example
 =======

-This example runs Sonyflake on AWS Elastic Beanstalk.
+This example runs Snooflake on AWS Elastic Beanstalk.

 Setup
 -----